by Adam Pasch

 Suppose we have a parcel of land where corn is to be planted.
 We can simulate the impacts of different weather scenarios on end-of-season yield and maturity date predictions.
 Let’s look at the prediction using the Aggregate Scenarios or all possible weather scenarios, which results in predicted yield 13% higher than the 10-year average; and the projected maturity date range is between August 22 and September 8.

-Figure 3: Screen capture of CIBO Lab for an example parcel
+Figure 3: Screen capture of CIBO Lab Yield Simulator for an example parcel

 There are two scenarios for this particular parcel: Warm and Dry and Warm and Wet.
-By looking at CIBO Lab, we can see the impact different types of weather have on predicted yields and maturity dates.
+By looking at the Yield Simulator, we can see the impact different types of weather have on predicted yields and maturity dates.

 Scenario 1: Warm and Dry